 - The homes and offices are one mile or less from the place where the chemicals were dumped.

 Please note that these are not hard and fast rules.
-For example, in one of my cases, the VOC’s had travelled in groundwater more than 2 miles from the factory where they were originally dumped.
+For example, in one of my cases, the VOCs had traveled in groundwater more than 2 miles from the factory where they were originally dumped.

 In other words: Don’t wait 25 years.